priti07/WhiteBoard/README.md

 # WhiteBoard

-A white board made using HTML, CSS AND Java Script
+A white board made using HTML, CSS AND JavaScript